James Conner Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 - He has received 63 of his team's 151 carries this season (41.7%).

-- The Cardinals, who rank fourth in the NFL in points scored, have attempted a pass 52.2% of the time while opting for the ground attack 47.8% of the time.
+- The Cardinals, who rank fourth in the NFL in points scored, have dropped back to pass 52.2% of the time while running the football 47.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Conner's matchup with the Browns.